List of Case Closed characters: Amy Yoshida

-Amy Yoshida, known as Ayumi Yoshida (吉田 歩美, Yoshida Ayumi) in Japan and dubbed by Funimation as Amy Yeager, is Conan Edogawa's friend and classmate.
+Amy Yoshida, also officially known as Ayumi Yoshida (吉田 歩美, Yoshida Ayumi) and dubbed by Funimation as Amy Yeager, is Conan Edogawa's friend and classmate.
 Amy was the sole female member of the Junior Detective League until they got Anita Hailey to join.
 She has a crush on Conan, which makes him uncomfortable, and was jealous that Anita attracts Conan's attention, and that Conan seems to be attracted to Rachel.
 She is a naive and innocent little girl who shows courage from time to time and acts as the team's cheerful spirit.
 Amy and Anita later become good friends, referring to each other on a first name basis and using "-chan" in the Japanese version.
 Aoyama modeled the high-end condominium that Amy's family lives in after a place he used to live.

 Mitch Tsuburaya

-Mitch Tsuburaya, known as Mitsuhiko Tsuburaya (円谷 光彦, Tsuburaya Mitsuhiko) in Japan and dubbed Mitch Tennison by Funimation, is a friend of Amy Yoshida and George Kojima who enjoys reading science books and takes a scientific approach to problem-solving.
+Mitch Tsuburaya, also officially known as Mitsuhiko Tsuburaya (円谷 光彦, Tsuburaya Mitsuhiko) and dubbed Mitch Tennison by Funimation, is a friend of Amy Yoshida and George Kojima who enjoys reading science books and takes a scientific approach to problem-solving.
 He is infatuated with Amy, and later Anita Hailey.
 He is a smart and well-read first-grader who believes that technology can solve most problems.
 It was shown that his parents are both teachers.
 He has an older sister named Asami Tsuburaya, who is two years his senior.

 George Kojima

-George Kojima, known as Genta Kojima (小嶋 元太, Kojima Genta) in Japanese and dubbed George Kaminski in the Funimation anime and sometimes the Viz manga, is the overweight, self-proclaimed leader of the Junior Detective League.
+George Kojima, also officially known as Genta Kojima (小嶋 元太, Kojima Genta) and dubbed George Kaminski in the Funimation anime and sometimes the Viz manga, is the overweight, self-proclaimed leader of the Junior Detective League.
 He loves food and can eat more than all the other Junior Detective League members combined.
 Even though he can be intimidating, he is very kind.
 He is a friend of Amy Yoshida and Mitch Tsuburaya and has admired his father, who owns a liquor store.
 Both he and Mitch have a crush on Amy, and they both envy Conan since she likes him.